Date: April 14, 2020

 Take turmeric powder (1/2 tsp) in one cup of milk (150 ml).
 Add some grated ginger and basil leaves.
 Boil properly and add sugar/ honey (1-2tsp) as a sweetener.
-(Alternative for a diabetic person –Use soya milk, almond milk)
+(Alternative for a diabetic person –Use soya milk, or system'salmond milk)

 · Masala Buttermilk:

-Take curd/yogurt (80 gm), black salt (½ tsp), cumin seeds powder (1 tsp).
+Take curd/yogurt (80 gm), black salt (½ tsp), and cumin seeds powder (1 tsp).
 Add some water to make acceptive consistency for one glass.
 Lactobacillus is also present in the curd.
-It is called probiotic drink natural homemade ancient remedy.
+It is called a ,probiotic drink natural homemade ancient remedy.